chargebee/chargebee-ios/README.md

 }
 ```

+##### Returns Plan Object

+The above functions return the plan ID associated with a subscription.
+You can associate JSON metadata with the Apple App Store plans in Chargebee and retrieve the same by passing plan ID to the SDK method - [retrievePlan](https://github.com/chargebee/chargebee-ios#get-plan-details)(PC 1.0) or [retrieveItem](https://github.com/chargebee/chargebee-ios#get-item-details)(PC 2.0).

 #### Retrieve Entitlements of a Subscription

 Use the Subscription ID for fetching the list of [entitlements](https://www.chargebee.com/docs/2.0/entitlements.html) associated with the subscription.